kennie747/website/README.md

 # My Website

-MTHis is a reslly awesomewebsite
+This is a really awesome website